 All students are required to purchase lead (Pb) markers in order to anatomically mark radiographs.
-Two sets of lead (Pb)markers blue (L), indicating LEFT, and red (R), indicating RIGHT, rectangular markers with the student's initials (2 or 3) must be purchased prior to clinical participation.
+Two sets of lead (Pb)markers solid blue (L), indicating LEFT, and solid red (R), indicating RIGHT, rectangular markers with an minimum of the student's first and last initials.
+Markers must be purchased prior to clinical participation.
 Sources for marker orders can be found on the internet and in the program acceptance letter.
 Two sets of markers must be maintained at all times.
 If a marker is lost, the student must order a new set immediately.
 The student will need to show the AC radiography program instructor the order receipt for the replacement markers to stay in clinical rotations.

 Students are required to use their own markers when performing radiographs in clinical and laboratory settings.
 Use of another student's markers is strictly prohibited!
 All students must use their own markers in order to perform competency examinations in the clinical setting and practicum exams in the laboratory setting.
-No decorative (or shaped ie. Skull) markers are allowed.
+No decorative, glitter, or shaped (ie. Skull) markers are allowed.